bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/Entities/IfcCourse/Documentation.md

 >NOTE Definition according to PIARC: Layer or layers of specified or selected material of designed thickness placed on a subgrade to support a base layer (or a cement concrete slab in the case of rigid pavements).
 - **SeparationLayer** : A layer intended to prevent mixing of material from above layer with fine material or water in layer below.
 >NOTE Definition according to PIARC: Layer of material designed to prevent the ascent of water or fines from a lower layer.
 - **AnticrackingLayer** : A layer intended to isolate surface layers from cracking in lower layer.
-Definition from PIARC Layer intended to prevent the reflection of cracks from a lower layer to the surface.
+>NOTE Definition according to PIARC: Layer intended to prevent the reflection of cracks from a lower layer to the surface.
 - **PrimeCoat** : An application of a low viscosity asphalt to a granular base in preparation for an initial layer of asphalt.
 - **VergeFill** : Soft shoulder between paved surface and side slope.